Haaretz/dfp/README.md

 ## Linting

 This boilerplate project uses ESLint to lint your source.
 To change the rules, edit the .eslintrc file in the root directory, respectively.

-## SauceLabs

-SauceLabs works as soon as you create a `sauce.json` file with your credentials based on the `sauce-sample.json` file and add it to the `config folder` or another folder of your choise.

-Most common browsers to use together with SauceLabs is located inside this configuration file `./config/karma-config.ci.js`.
-Uncomment the sauceLabs settings in the `travis.yml` file.

 ## Installation